Data protection privacy notice for patients

 - The hospital or community dental services or other health professionals caring for you

 - Specialist dental or medical services to which we may refer you

 - NHS payment authorities

-- the Benefits Agency, where you are claiming exemption or remission from NHS charges
+- The Department for Work and Pensions and its agencies, where you are claiming exemption or remission from NHS charges

 If you do not agree

 If you do not wish us to use your personal information as described, you should discuss the matter with your dentist.
 If you object to the way that we collect and use your information, we may not be able to continue to provide your dental care.